daH005/uploads/README.md

 addDragUploadingForInput(inputEl, dragEl);
 ```

-### 2. Uploading in parts without overwriting files with each new selection:
+### 2. Uploading in parts without overwriting files with an each new selection:
 HTML:
 ```html
 <input type="file" multiple data-input>